<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1264012490284679&amp;ev=PageView&amp;noscript=1">

 We hope that what emerges from this program will be more creative approaches to social change that allow our graduates to, as Gloria Anzaldúa put it, “construct alternative roads.”

 Join us in building a harmonious world, one where peace and justice prevail, and the transformative power of peacemakers shines brightly.
-Learn what peace studies program is best for you.
+Learn what peace studies program is best for you by taking our quiz!

 Questions about MAPJ?